This article may contain compensated links. See our full disclosure here

 Resources from Untold Italy

-- Find more about food on the Amalfi Coast in 7 reasons to join a Sorrento food tour on your trip to Italy and Pierpaolos well-researched pizza recommendations in Best Pizzas in Naples
+- Discover more about food on the Amalfi Coast in 7 reasons to join a Sorrento food tour on your trip to Italy and Pierpaolos well-researched pizza recommendations in Best Pizzas in Naples

 - Listen: Hear more from Pierpaolo in Episode #067 Exploring the Amalfi Coast by Road and by Sea and Episode #073: Pizza from Naples – the full story and for more Amalfi foodie delights, Episode #021: Savoring Sorrento – a food lovers guide to Italy’s city by the sea